AlexFangSW/personal_blog/README.md

 ## Frontend
 Only used to display content.

-Inspired by stackoverflow's url design, a slug is shown at the end of the url
+Inspired by **Stack Overflow's** url design, slug is shown at the end of the url.

 Ex:
 - `https://<domain>/blogs/<id>/<slug>`